 Next week, I'll be returning to covering new publications.
 I have a really exciting one in preparation about depictions of deviant gender and sexuality in medieaval manuscripts.
 I only regret that I won't be able to include all the pictures!

 The purpose of tags is to make information relatively easy to find.
 The topics covered under “people/event tags” are historical persons, authors, written works, and other specific events, organizations, or works that are the subject of the research and publications covered by the Project.
 This essay is intended to explain briefly how the “people/event” tags are being used.

 The second purpose is to provide a tag list that the visitor can use to explore the site.
 The number of tags used in the project, and the organization into four different categories, doesn’t lend itself to a traditional tag-cloud.
 The Place and Time Period tags each have a single essay.
 The Event/Person and Misc.
 Tags will be covered in thematic groups in multiple essays due to the larger number.
-Due to character restrictions on the attached tags, I've had to link to separate sub-posts to include linked tag-lists.
-This page brings together all the names and descriptions for this entire Person/Event tag category, but you'll need to click through to explore the linked articles.
+I’m planning six essays for the People/Event Tags, each covering a general category with several subcategories.

 Obviously these categories are quite fuzzy at the edges, and I've classified individual people according to what seems the most noteworthy aspect of their lives.
 Every story is far more complex than a single classification.
 These are only for the purposes of exploring general themes.